dacixn/blackbox/docs/isa.md

   - Syntax: `RAND <reg>`, `RAND <reg>, <max>`, or `RAND <reg>, <min>, <max>`
   - Encoding: `OPCODE_RAND`, 1 byte register, optionally followed by 4 byte max or 4 byte min and 4 byte max
   - Behavior: Generates a random number and stores it in the specified register.
 If only a register is provided, generates an unbounded random number.
 If a max is provided, generates a number between 0 (inclusive) and max (exclusive).
 If min and max are provided, generates a number between min (inclusive) and max (exclusive).
+- GETKEY: Non-blocking get key from input
+  - Syntax: `GETKEY <reg>`
+  - Encoding: `OPCODE_GETKEY`, 1 byte register
+  - Behavior: Checks if a key has been pressed.
+If so, stores the key code in the register; otherwise, stores -1.
+Does not block program execution.